TitleCardMaker/TitleCardMaker/docs/user_guide/variables.md

 ---
-title: Available Variables
+title: Custom Variables
 description: >
-    All available internal Title Card variables.
+    Using internal Title Card variables in TitleCardMaker.
 ---

-# Available Variables
+# Custom Variables

-Throughout TCM, when something is referred to as a "format" or "format string", this means that any of the internally defined variables can be used, allowing for more fine-tuned customization.
+Throughout TCM, all Card variables, inputs, and extras may take advantage of any of the internally defined variables can be used, allowing for more fine-tuned customization.
 Accessing these variables is done by specifying the variable name in curly brackets (`{}`), such as `{episode_number}`.

 This page documents all the available variables.